Key Takeaways

 Page load speed is a ranking factor.
 Search engines favor fast websites and will place them higher when compared to a website that has very similar content but is slower.

-You can check your page speed with either PageSpeed Insights or with GTMetrix.
+You can check your page speed with either PageSpeed Insights or with WebPageTest.

 Either will give you a good idea of your website speed and will also give you suggestions on how to fix issues.

-Most likely you will need help from a web developer to fix the recommended issues, but what you can do to keep page load down is optimize images (9.2.6) and place them below-the fold and reduce the amount of plugins you use on your site.
+Most likely, you will need help from a web developer to fix the recommended issues, but what you can do to keep page load down is optimize images (9.2.6), place them below-the-fold, and reduce the amount of plugins you use on your site.

 ✅ 9.2.2 Is your landing page mobile responsive?

-By using Google’s Mobile-Friendly Test you will get the most reliable result for obvious reasons.
+By using Lighthouse to test for mobile-friendliness, you will get the most reliable result for obvious reasons.

 If your result is green, you can continue down this checklist.